samedayrules/ddns-update-client/README.md

 `(venv) C:>python ddnsupdate.pyw`

-The Python application does not output anything to the console window when executed nor does it create a console window when launched.
+The Python DUC application does not output anything to the console window when executed nor does it create a console window when launched.

 To make a shortcut to the DUC that can then be executed at startup: